Seeds

 Builders merchants and plant hire companies.
 In bulk 0.5 - 1 ton is the cheapest way, share with neighbors if you don't need much.

 Usually from the same source in bags.
-Don't get it from the garden centre - very expensive.
+Don't get it from the garden center - very expensive.

 Others - Spent mushroom compost, composted paper waste, composted bark, spent hops from breweries, seaweed etc.